 Those who are not eligible for SSD because they do not have insurance may still be eligible for Medicaid.
 Again, there is a waiting period for your application to be processed and approved, so act now if you don't have insurance and need benefits to help you get medical care.
-Our Social Security Disability lawyers at DAA know the law and can help to expedite your application as much as possible.
+Our Social Security Disability representatives at DAA know the law and can help to expedite your application as much as possible.

 Contact an SSD Attorney in Las Vegas

 Disability Action Advocates is here to help you protect your rights and fight for the benefits that you deserve.
 Our team can help you understand your options and move forward with your case.
 We have helped countless clients file successful applications for SSD, Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), and more.